FreeCodeCampOKC/hacktoberfest-project-ideas/README.md

 ## Who's Who
 Kimberly created a [Who's Who Game](https://whos-who.fccokc.com) where you select the correct combination of first and last names given a photo.
 We could use more pictures and names.
 We could also consider creating a new version with a real back end to set the amount of choices and photos to guess for one round depending on difficulty.
 To contribute to the game and to add your name, click here for the repository: [Who's Who Repository](https://github.com/FreeCodeCampOKC/techlahoma-whos-who)

-## fccokc.com Revamp
-The current website is made of plain HTML files, which means there is a lot of duplicated code across every single page (e.g. the navbar needing to be changed on every page whenever it needs to be updated).
-We can consider moving the website over to a static site generator like [Eleventy](https://11ty.dev) to make things a little more DRY.
-The [repo](https://github.com/FreeCodeCampOKC/fccokc_web_advanced) has been created but it is still empty for now.

 ## Forem Repo
 This is the repo to the Forem codebase, the platform that powers dev.to.
 It has a Rails backend, and is currently transitioning to a Preact-first frontend.
 Multiple opportunities to contribute to this open source software.
 [Forem repo](https://github.com/forem/forem)